virtualarchitectures/zeeschuimer/README.md

 ## Output Formats

-The extension offers two export formats with different trade-offs.
+The extension offers two export formats with different purposes.

-### NDJSON
+**NDJSON**

 NDJSON (newline-delimited JSON) is the primary archival format.
 Each line is a self-contained JSON object containing: